 A continuation of Computer Science Pre AP using Java.
 Prepares students for the Advanced Placement Computer Science Test in the Spring.
 Counts as an advanced math and 1 LOTE.
-Teacher Recommendation
+Teacher Recommendation A strong background in Math is recommended.

 SCIENCE

 512 Integrated Physics & Chemistry - 1 cr.